ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/data-subscriptions/creation/examples.python.markdown

 | **name**    | `str` | The name of a counter.
 The subscription will include all counters with this name that are contained in the documents the subscription retrieves. |
 | **\*names** | `str` | Array of counter names.                                                                                                                          |

-In the following example we create a subscription that uses all three methods to include counters.
+The following subscription, which includes multiple counters in the batch sent to the client,
-This demonstrates how the methods can be chained (note that calling `include_all_counters` makes the other two methods redundant).
+demonstrates how the methods can be chained.

 {CODE:python create_subscription_include_counters_builder@ClientApi\DataSubscriptions\DataSubscriptions.py /}